 If you have any corrections or update, please send me e-mail.

-How to build correct HC.4 in 1:72 from Airfix kit
+How to build correct Seakings in all scales

 HC.Mk 4